nabroo101/Citibike_tableau/README.md

 This supports the idea that subscribers, possibly residents, use the service frequently for routine short-distance travels.
 On the other hand, customers, who could be visitors or occasional users, use the service less frequently but for more extended periods per trip.

 These patterns provide crucial insights into the different types of users of the bike-sharing program and their distinctive usage behaviors.
 Understanding these patterns can help design targeted strategies to enhance the service for both user groups.

+## Tableau Story and Dashboards

+All these insights have been compiled into a Tableau Story, which is a sequence of visualizations that work together to convey information.
+Each finding is represented as a 'story point' in the Tableau Story.
+Two dashboards have also been created dedicated to specific data discoveries.
+All of these can be viewed on my [Tableau Public profile](https://public.tableau.com/profile/your_username).

+## Final Remarks

+The analysis done in this project has provided some useful insights about the usage patterns and trends in the Citi Bike program.
+These findings could be used to inform future decisions and improvements in the program.
+It's important to note that these trends could change over time, so continuous monitoring and analysis is necessary.